 Compliance Promotion System

-A Compliance Committee made up of representatives of departments in charge of overseeing compliance with laws and ordinances and each division, headed by the Representative Director, holds meetings every three months, carrying out inspections and correcting serious problems.
+The Compliance Committee made up of the chairpersons of the other 5 expert committees under the CSR Committee and the chairperson of the Disciplinary Action Committee, headed by the Representative Director, holds meetings on a regular basis, carrying out inspections and correcting serious problems.

 Promoting Compliance Education

-To raise employees' awareness of compliance, we continue education and edification using the Compliance Guidebook, which collects rules concerning the company and society, and the Compliance Newsletter, which gathers examples of incidents that happen nearby.
+To raise employees awareness and of and improve knowledge regarding compliance, we continue education and edification using the Compliance Guidebook, which collects rules concerning the company and society, and the Compliance Newsletter, which features examples of incidents that happen nearby as well as position-based training.
 In addition to the level-specific training we have used in the past, we also hold training on the themes of competition law, export control, and business law.

 Corporate Ethics Helpline

-We have opened the “Corporate Ethics Helpline” as an in-house reporting system that encourages employees to consult regarding compliance.
+We created the “Corporate Ethics Helpline” to be an in-house reporting system that encourages employees and business partners to consult us and report issues regarding compliance.
 We have worked to increase convenience by establishing channels not only inside the company but also with an external expert private company, enabling consultation and reporting outside of business hours, on holidays etc. Anonymous consultations are also accepted.

 Regarding consultations and reports received, facts are investigated with discretion, so the reporting employee is not identified and does not feel uncomfortable, and if problems are confirmed, they are dealt with promptly.

-We have received 65 cases of consultations/reports in fiscal 2017, including those from employees for our group companies.
+We received 73 cases of consultations and reports in fiscal 2018, including those from employees for our group companies.
 The consultations and reports mainly involved with issues such as labor and in-house rules.
 We immediately took remedial actions upon identification of problems of accepted cases.
 This system will be continuously made known to every employee through opportunities, for example, by introduction in trainings, display of posters, and distribution of portable cards.

 Initiatives to Prevent Corruption